-- If you experience frequent signal loss or noise during calls, move the Phone Now magnet to another place on the telephone receiver. - Only use magnets supplied by the manufacturer.
+- If you experience frequent signal loss or noise during calls, move the Auto-Phone magnet to another place on the telephone receiver. - Only use magnets supplied by Beltone.

-How to use Phone Now
+How to use Auto-Phone

 - 1. Lift the telephone to your ear. - 2.
 When you hear a short melody, the phone program is active.